ventaquil/master-slave-docker/README.md

 In response you should get `100% packet loss`.
 You can choose address whatever you want.
 Response should be same.

+## SSH trough socket

+To connect with your container using SSH use `2222` port and `test` account (default password is `test`)

+    $ ssh -p 2222 test@localhost

+You have two directional connection but you still cannot ping Google Public DNS or any site in the Internet.

 ## Next steps

 You can prepare more complicated example - add domains, subdomains and some scripts.